-The NanoDivision's Mid-Career Award recognizes individuals with less than 20 years past the date of their latest degree (e.g. bachelors, masters, or doctorate) for their outstanding accomplishments or contributions that have helped advance the industry’s technology in renewable nanomaterials.
-The NanoDivision’s awards committee assess each nominee with respect to novelty & impact of research contributions, positive impact on people’s careers, contributions to the NanoDivision, and the number & quality of publications.
+The NanoDivision's Technical Award recognizes individuals for their outstanding technical achievements which have helped to advance the industry’s technology in renewable nanomaterials.
+The NanoDivision’s awards committee assesses each nominee with respect to the novelty & impact of research contributions, positive impact on people and community, contributions to the NanoDivision, and the number & quality of publications/patents.

 Dr. Liangbing Hu

 Liangbing Hu received his B.S. in physics from the University of Science and Technology of China in 2002, where he worked on colossal magnetoresistance (CMR) materials for three years.
 He did his Ph.D.
 (2002–2007) at UCLA, focusing on carbon-nanotube-based nanoelectronics.
 In 2006, he joined Unidym, Inc. as a co-founding scientist, leading the development of roll-to-roll printed carbon nanotube films and device integration in touch screens, LCDs, flexible OLEDs, and solar cells.
 He did his postdoc at Stanford University from 2009–2011, where he worked on various energy storage technologies using nanomaterials/nanostructures.
 Currently, he is a Herbert Rabin Distinguished Professor at the University of Maryland, College Park.
 His research group focuses on materials innovations, device integration, and manufacturing, with ongoing research activities on electrified ultrahigh-temperature synthesis, energy storage beyond Li-ion batteries, and novel wood nanotechnologies.